 - The role of workplace adjustments and organisational policies in influencing work retention in people with rheumatoid arthritis.

 - Improving communication about sickness absence between individuals, GPs and employers using the Fit Note.
 With PhD student Maciek Dobras.

 - The health and wellbeing of unemployed participants of Active Labour Market Programmes.

 - The use of social work services by children, young people and families in 4 UK cohort studies (funded by the Nuffield Foundation).

-From 2011-2014 I was the Director of Studies for the PhD in Public Health.
+PhD in Public Health (Director of Studies, 2011-2014; Admissions Officer, 2017 - ).
 This doctoral programme provides opportunities for professionals working within the field of public health to gain a deeper and more critical insight into their practice.
 The format of the programme (part-time and blended learning) has been designed to meet the needs of public health professionals wishing to enhance their research skills, develop their understanding of policy and practice and make an original contribution to knowledge development within their field, whilst at the same time fulfilling their existing responsibilities in service delivery.
 Current students on the programme are based in the UK and internationally and are working within government, healthcare settings, for NGOs, or in education, research and management.